 Plenty of high-tech companies are popping up in or moving to Nashville.
 Nashville has been touted as a city with a tech scene that’s big enough to provide plenty of opportunity but still small enough to provide mentorship and networking opportunities.

 Plus, there’s much less competition for tech jobs in Nashville than you’d find in Silicon Valley.
-Nashville made our 2016 list of the ten best cities for pay in STEM (Science, Technology, Engineering and Math).
+Nashville made our list of the ten best cities for pay in STEM (Science, Technology, Engineering and Math) and our list for the best cities for women in tech.

 The Nashville Technology Council promotes tech in Music City and if you’re not a trained engineer you can attend the Nashville Software School, a non-profit software development training camp.
 In six months, the school says, it can get any motivated student ready for work as a junior developer.